jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 XF86Config/xorg.conf file too.

 We assume you are running Either XFree86 4.2 or later Or Xorg.
-<span style="background:#00ffff">On some distributions, this file is
+<span style="border:2px solid #00ffff; background:#00ffff">On some
-called XF86Config-4.
+distributions, this file is called XF86Config-4.
 Notice that the serial and USB configurations are different, so only include the appropriate lines.
 The default serial devices are given.
 For serial Tablet PCs, options "ForceDevice" should be included.
 You should also change the device (e.g. ttyS0 or /dev/input/wacom) to the correct one for your tablet.
 Tablet PC and Cintiq/PL/DTF models don't support cursor type</span>.
 All the new driver options are listed in the manual page below.

         Section "InputDevice"
           Driver        "wacom"